 As remote work becomes more normalized and research into the topic increases, we are developing a better understanding of some of the benefits of working from home.
 While this includes some fairly obvious advantages, such as a reduced need to travel and the potential for more flexible working hours, studies have also thrown up some more surprising findings, such as the potential for increased productivity.

-Continue reading to learn more about five of the biggest upsides of telecommuting or check out How to Work from Home: A 2020 Guide to Remote Work.
+Continue reading to learn more about five of the biggest upsides of telecommuting or visit our home office solutions page for more ways to optimize your workspace at home.

 The benefits of working from home are numerous and as our understanding of these advantages increases, the popularity of remote work grows as well.
 After all, it is understandable that employers would want to capitalize on any benefits, while for employees, working from home can be an appealing alternative to daily office life.